Your relationship with your body is like any other: it takes work!

 What is your relationship like with your body?
 Do you love it?
 Do you hate it?
 When you think of your body, do you think of the physical appearance or the entirety of what your body does for you?

 In today's society, when people talk about their body, the conversation usually revolves around the physical attributes that make up their body.
 When listening to the media or even conversations amongst people, there is often frustration about how the body looks as well as how it is letting us down.
-Your Diabetes & Your Life: How To Take Control Of Both
+The Simple Way To Own Your Diabetes And Reclaim You Life

 What can we do to be in a better relationship with our body?
 It is no different than if we wanted to build a better relationship with a friend: we need to spend time with it, acknowledge it, appreciate it and take care of it!
 Spending time with ourselves and getting to know our body is important.
 Do you know what your body needs?